 Dear all...
 I have something very important to say

-...after my work went viral on the internet, I have received an overwhelming amount of response and feedback from so many of you - emails and messages containing comments, compliments, inquiries and project proposals, sent from people of many different ages, backgrounds and from so many countries, including organizations, retired people, single parents of special needs children...
+...after my work of “Glowing galaxy murals - Connecting You To The Cosmos” went viral on the internet, I have received an overwhelming amount of response and feedback from so many of you - emails and messages containing comments, compliments, inquiries and project proposals, sent from people of many different ages, backgrounds and from so many countries, including organisations, retired people, single parents of special needs children...